jinaga/university-system/README.md

 If you make any changes to source code, please remember to run `docker compose build`.
 Then use `docker compose down` and `docker compose up` to create new containers for those rebuilt images.

+### Running the Demo

+The demo shows two processes communicating via a replicator.
+One process is the importer, which reads course data from a CSV file and writes it to the replicator.
+The other process is the indexer, which receives course data from the replicator and writes it to Elasticsearch.

+1. Open a web browser and navigate to `http://localhost:9200/_cat/indices?v` to view the Elasticsearch indices.
+You should see an index named `offerings`.
+2. Open a web browser and navigate to `http://localhost:9200/offerings/_search` to view the offerings in the index.
+At first, you will see an empty list.
+3. Expand the `data` directory in Visual Studio Code, and then the `mesh`, `data`, and subdirectories.
+You will see the `university_data.csv` file.
+4. Drag the `university_data.csv` file from `data` to `import`.
+It will be imported and moved to the `processed` directory.
+5. Refresh the Elasticsearch index page.
+You should see the offerings in the index.

+Use Jaeger, Grafana, and Prometheus to view traces, logs, and metrics.

 ### Environment Variables

 The University.Importer service uses the following environment variables: